 * From independent survey & analysis process approved by the National Institute of Standards &Technology (NIST)

-MMEC is part of a nationwide network, the NIST Hollings Manufacturing Extension Partnership (MEP), to assist small and mid-size manufacturers in becoming more competitive and profitable.
-NIST MEP celebrates 28 YEARS in 2017.
+MMEC is part of the MEP National Network, focused on helping small and medium-sized manufacturers generate business results and thrive in today’s technology-driven economy.
+The MEP National Network celebrates 30 YEARS in 2018.
 Because we don't pretend to know everything, we have cultivated extensive resources and partnerships in Montana and elsewhere to find the answers or additional services you need.
 Our smart 800-number 800-MEP-4MFG connects Montana callers to MMEC; from other states, the connection is to the MEP center in that area.
-MMEC receives financial, and program, support from MSU, the State of Montana, the National Institute of Standards & Technology (NIST), MEP and other private/ public partners.
+MMEC receives financial and program support from MSU, the State of Montana, the National Institute of Standards & Technology (NIST), MEP and other private/ public partners.